repeckadonatas/App-Containerization-Docker/README.md

 # FinTech Loan Modelling

-## About(FIX)
+## About

-This project is an exercise in building a working data pipeline model.
-The model sends API requests to openweathermap.org and retrieves weather data for 20 of the largest cities in Europe.
-The data is requested every hour.
+This project is an exercise in building a working data pipeline model that would be later containerized for easier future replication on other machines and systems.
+The program retrieves two CSV files that are a part of **[Loan Eligible Dataset](https://www.kaggle.com/datasets/vikasukani/loan-eligible-dataset)** from Kaggle.
 After the data is downloaded, it is then transformed and prepared to be uploaded to the database.
-The model uses Threading as a concurrency method.
+The program uses Threading as a concurrency method.
 Threading is suitable when looking to parallelize heavy I/O work, such as HTTP calls, reading from files and processing data.

-## Tech Stack Used(FIX)
+## Tech Stack Used

 * Programing language - **Python**;
 * Servers and load balancing - for this project, data is stored locally on the machine;
 * Data storage and querying - **PostgreSQL**;
 * For testing data preparation functions - **Jupyter Notebook**;
 * Data cleaning and normalization - **Pandas**;
-* Package and dependency management - **Poetry**
+* Package and dependency management - **Poetry**;
+* Containerization - **Docker**

-## How To Use The Program(FIX)
+## How To Use The Program

+### 1. Using manually locally

 Prior to running the program, dependencies from `pyproject.toml` file should be installed.
 Use `Poetry` package to install project dependencies:
 * `pip install poetry`